solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-token-box.md

 - Get tR-BTC
 - Setup RSK network gas price
 - Connect to an RSK network
-- Deploy in the network of your choose
+- Deploy in the network of your choice

 ## Create a wallet